www.fish-uk.com logo

 Using a stick float

-When using a stick float always use 3 float rubbers so if one snaps you don't have to tackle up all over again
+When using a stick float always use 3 float rubbers.
+If one snaps slide the third into its place.
+This means you don't have to tackle up all over again

 Bites dry up when trotting